FOOL FOR A CLIENT

 Held: The State of Iowa was dismissed, because the Iowa Tort Claims Act, which gives permission to residents to sue the State, limits those actions to state court.
 The Court held that the 11th Amendment to the U.S. Constitution barred actions in federal courts against States except under narrow exceptions.
-One of those is that the State have given a waiver and consent that is clear and express that it has waived sovereign immunity and consented to suit against it in federal court.
+One of those is that the State must have given a waiver and consent that is clear and express that it has waived sovereign immunity and consented to suit against it in federal court.
 Although a State’s general waiver of sovereign immunity may subject it to suit in state court, it is not enough to waive the immunity guaranteed by the Eleventh Amendment.
 In order for a state statute or constitutional provision to constitute a waiver of Eleventh Amendment immunity, it must specify the State’s intention to subject itself to suit in federal court, and the ITCA does not do so.
-Therefore, Victor’s claims against the State of Iowa was dismissed.
+Therefore, Victor’s claims against the State of Iowa were dismissed.

-As for the property owner Maser, the Court ruled that Iowa law put no duty on a private property owner to remove trees which obstructed the view of a highway.
+As for the property owner Maser, the Court ruled that Iowa law put no duty on a private property owner to remove trees that obstructed the view of a highway.
 Although Victor claimed the Iowa law on the matter unconstitutionally deprived him of the right to sue, he never explained why.
 The Court observed that “while mindful of its duty to construe pro se complaints liberally, it is not the job of the court to ‘construct arguments or theories for the plaintiff in the absence of any discussion of those issues’… Besides the bare assertion that the Iowa law is unconstitutional, Victor has provided no other discussion of the issue.”
 Thus, the property owner Maser was dismissed as a defendant.

 Victor’s claims that Plymouth County was negligent in failing to install proper warning signs and cut tree branches that obstructed his were not dismissed at this point.
 Section 670.4 of the Iowa Code exempts a municipality such as Plymouth County from liability for discretionary functions, if the action is a matter of choice for the acting employee, and — when the challenged conduct does involve an element of judgment — the judgment is of the kind that the discretionary function exception was designed to shield.
 Here, Plymouth County’s policy directed that employees “may trim branches of trees because the trees may constitute an obstruction to vision of oncoming traffic at an intersection,” thus giving employees discretion in implementation of this policy.
 Thus, the Court said, “the action (or inaction) of which Victor complains was a matter of choice for the county’s employee.”